bgolab/JustPicoBasic/README.md

 JustPicoBasic, a BASIC interpreter for Raspberry PI PICO RP2040
 =============================================================

+NOTE: Originally the project was named 'JustBasic' but it looks like this name is not unique so renamed it to 'JustPicoBasic'.
+At least for now;)

 State of work:
 - the project is targetted for both PICO and Windows (used mostly as development platform now)
 - the supported features are described in the manual folder; relevant examples can be found in examples folder